 - On Bones, Brennan, Booth, and Sweets show this trope.
 All three of them have a history of abuse, Brennan and Sweets both spent time in foster care, and Brennan and Booth both have a dead parent and a string of failed romances.
 Brennan's mother's murder was unsolved until she solved it on the show.

 - On Fringe, Olivia shows this trope, having lost both parents, been abused by her stepfather as a child, feeling responsible for her younger sister, and having no personal relationships with people that aren't related to her and don't work with her.

-- On The Mentalist, Lisbon's backstory is an example of this trope.
-She was abused by her alcoholic father after her mother's death, and spent the rest of her childhood taking care of her three younger brothers.
+- Lisbon's backstory: She was abused by her alcoholic father after her mother's death, and spent the rest of her childhood taking care of her three younger brothers.